 You generally can’t breed frogs well until they are 3 years old.
 Before then, they may breed occasionally, but they won’t be great at it.
 It is usually best to wait until they are a bit older.

 Next, you will need to cycle the frogs.
 This involves creating the same wet-dry cycle that occurs in the wild.
 This causes them to produce hormones and lay eggs.
 However, the dry hibernation time they will go through can lead to the death of some frogs.
 This is true in the wild and captivity.
 Usually, only a small number of frogs are lost, but it is possible.

 Frogs should be fed an excess of food to prepare them for breeding.
 If they are too skinny, they will not attempt to breed.
 They will only breed when food is abundant.
 Crickets should be gut-loaded on dark green veggies to improve the health of the frogs.

 Once the frogs are ready, you can put them together, and they should begin to mate.
 You will need to transfer the eggs and tadpoles to appropriate tanks as they age.
-You should only keep about ten tadpoles per gallon.
+You should only keep about 10 tadpoles per gallon.
 Keep the water clean and feed the tadpoles Tubifex worms.
 You can often find these frozen where you can purchase live fish food.
 Most tadpoles will need to be fed about three times a day.
 They can only eat a little at a time.
 If you add too much food at once, it will pollute the water.

 Are White’s Tree Frogs Suitable for You?

-They are pretty healthy overall, though we do recommend purchasing captive-bred frogs specifically.
-Wild frogs can potentially carry diseases uncommon in captivity, which can cause the frog’s death (as well as the death of any other frogs you have).
+They are healthy overall, though we do recommend purchasing captive-bred frogs specifically.
+Wild frogs can potentially carry diseases uncommon in captivity, which can cause the frog’s death (as well as the death of any other frogs that you have).

 Featured Image Credit: Frank B Yuwono, Shutterstock